codedventuresptyltd/foundry/docs/commercebridge/workers.md

 ### ✅ Do

 - Keep workers focused on single business tasks
-- Use the executeTask wrapper for all task functions
+- Use `cycleMeta.processJobs` for all task functions
 - Access all data through the Bridge
-- Handle errors gracefully
+- Store results in `jobCard.data` for next task
+- Process job cards in batches
-- Use job cards for all work
+- Return updated job cards from each task
-- Report metrics

 ### ❌ Don't

-- Maintain state between jobs
+- Maintain state between cycles
 - Communicate directly with other workers
 - Access infrastructure directly
 - Create your own control loop
-- Bypass executeTask wrapper
+- Bypass `cycleMeta.processJobs` wrapper
 - Mix multiple business domains in one worker

-## IP Safety

-This documentation describes:
-- **Public:** Worker patterns, interfaces, lifecycle
-- **Private (not shown):** Specific task implementations, queue configurations, tenant-specific workflows
+- Process job cards individually (always use batch processing)

 ---